Skip to content

 malwar's Layer 1 (Rule Engine) contains a comprehensive set of pattern-matching rules that detect known malicious patterns in SKILL.md files.
 Each rule is identified by a unique ID following the MALWAR-{CATEGORY}-{NUMBER} convention.

-Rules are organized into 7 categories covering the primary attack vectors observed in the agentic skill threat landscape.
+Rules cover the primary attack vectors observed in the agentic skill threat landscape, including emerging agent-specific threats such as financial fraud and scanner evasion.

 Rule Categories